465 related texts · 4 related myths · Page 4 of 10

 It involves Noah, freshly off the ark, and a very persuasive Satan.
 Noah, according to this legend found in Legends of the Jews by Louis Ginzberg, decides to plant a vineyard.
 A no...

 The Torah portion of Noah certainly gives us food for thought on that subject.
-It's a story of survival, new beginnings...and a rather unfortunate curse.
-We all know the tale: the ...
+It's a story of survival, new beginnings..and a rather unfortunate curse.
+The familiar version gives ...

-They're about to embark on a mission to rebuild the world, and the first order of business?
+They're about to begin a mission to rebuild the world, and the first order of business?
 Dividing the land.
-But not just any land – we're talking about the entire planet!
-Accord...
+But not just any land – In Legends of the Jews, a monumental work by Rabb...

 It wasn't exactly smooth sailing for humanity.
 In fact, according to the Legends of the Jews, things got complicated pretty quickly.
 Even while Noah was still alive, a new world or...

-But think about it: tradition tells us there were only ten generations between Noah and Abraham.
+Think about it: tradition tells us there were only ten generations between Noah and Abraham.
 Ten!
-And according to rabbinic thought, the actions—or rather, inactions—of those g...
+And according to rabbinic thought, the actions.
+Or rather, inactions, of those gen...

 It’s a dark picture painted in the Legends of the Jews, a world where humanity had truly lost its way.
-According to Ginzberg's retelling, the descendants of Noah were sinking deepe...
+The Ginzberg says 's retelling, the descendants of Noah were sinking deeper a...

 Before the terrible twos, before squabbles over toys… try inheritance disputes!
 The story of Isaac and Ishmael, sons of Abraham, gives us a glimpse into just that.
 As Isaac matured...

-But like so many things in Jewish tradition, there's a hidden blessing nestled within the hardship.
-According to Legends of the Jews, that epic collection of stories compiled by Lo...
+Like so many things in Jewish tradition, there's a hidden blessing nestled within the hardship.
+In Legends of the Jews, that epic collection of stories compiled by Louis Ginzberg, ...

 This isn't just a personal matter; it's a public act of defiance, a slap in the face to the laws and traditions they were meant to uphold.
 Tension is thick in the air.
 Phinehas, co...